 - makes a citizen’s arrest or tries to keep the peace.9

-- they were in “imminent danger” of suffering bodily injury,
+- they were in “imminent danger” of suffering great bodily injury,

 - the use of force against the assailant was necessary to defend against that danger,10 and

-- they used no more force than was reasonably necessary for self-defense or defense of others.11
+- they used no more such force than was reasonably necessary for self-defense or defense of others.11